AI Agents Can Already Autonomously Perform Experimental High Energy Physics: Introduction

 In this paper, we argue that the majority of this process can be delegated to AI agents.
 Modern coding assistants can autonomously write and execute code, access documentation (both local and online), iteratively critique and debug their own output, and document their progress for human overseers \cite{jimenez2023swe, achiam2023gpt}.
 As large language models (LLMs) and commercial agentic frameworks continue to improve, these tools will only become more reliable.

 This is not a speculative claim about future capabilities.
-In this paper we show that, given a general framework distilling the processes used in practice at large HEP collaborations and an initial high-level physics prompt, Claude Code\footnote{We see no barriers for this to generalize to other state-of-the-art coding assistants.} is able to produce a complete analysis: event selection, background estimation, systematic uncertainty evaluation, statistical inference, and a written report with publication-grade figures.
+In this paper we show that, given a general framework distilling the processes used in practice at large HEP collaborations and an initial high-level physics prompt, Claude Code\footnote{As well as other commercial frontier models.} is able to produce a complete analysis: event selection, background estimation, systematic uncertainty evaluation, statistical inference, and a written report with publication-grade figures.
 The report quality is typically, at a cursory expert review, indistinguishable from a report produced by a junior graduate student (or an expert under time constraints).
 Recent work by Badea et al.\ \cite{badea2026agentic} demonstrated that an AI agent, with iterative physicist supervision at each step, can contribute to a measurement using LEP open data.
-We build on this direction but take a fundamentally different approach: rather than requiring continuous human feedback, \slop delegates review to specialized AI agents, concentrating human oversight at a single unblinding gate, yielding a nearly fully autonomous framework.
+We build on this direction but take a fundamentally different approach: rather than using a supervised \emph{human-in-the-loop} approach, \slop delegates review to specialized AI agents, concentrating human oversight at a single unblinding gate, yielding a nearly fully autonomous framework.